jagtap-nilesh/package-upload-bot/README.md

 Salesforce now allows to automate package upload process using tooling API's in two simple steps.

 Step 1 : Establish connection with salesforce org
-Step 2 : Start package upload and poll for upload status.
+Step 2 : Trigger package upload and poll for upload status.

 Before performing above steps, make sure you have added required JAR's to you java build path.